rhizomedotorg/rhizomedotorg.github.io/_drafts/2014-07-30-reanimating-chat-logs-with-applescript.markdown

 {% endraw %}
 {% endhighlight %}

-A subset of the output:
+A subset of the output from the above:

 <pre>{% raw %}{{"dnkravitz", 6, "hi frances!"}, {"francesstark", 8, "well hello David!"}, {"dnkravitz", 30, "how’s it going?"}, {"francesstark", 9, "I’m feeling more than a little excited about much of what we discussed yesterday"}, {"dnkravitz", 17, "yeah me too"}, {"dnkravitz", 4, "we should start by telling the audience a bit about the start of this whole thing"}, {"dnkravitz", 15, "namely"}, {"dnkravitz", 6, "i had a friend who suggested that we do performance art"}, {"dnkravitz", 6, "well, what he called performance art"}, {"francesstark", 52, "hahahhaha"}}{% endraw %}</pre>

-AppleScript allows OS level automation for programs that impliment the interface for it (most do, which makes it very useful).[^3] To fake the conversation, two chat clients (iChat and Adium) are automated to talk to each other.
-In the following code sample, let's pretend I've already assigned all the output from the above into a variable called *theBigList*.
+AppleScript allows OS level automation for programs that implement the interface for it (most do, which makes it very useful).[^3] To fake the conversation, two chat clients (iChat and Adium) are automated to talk to each other.
+In the following code sample, pretend I've already assigned all the output from the above into a variable called *theBigList*.

 {% highlight applescript %}
 repeat with i from 1 to count of theBigList